ncatlab/nlab-content/pages/4/9/1/1/1194/content.md

 # Particular type theories

-It seems to be quite difficult to actually define precisely what is meant by "a type theory" in generality.
-The following particular type theories have pages of their own which give some more formal definitions.
+The following particular type theories are important enough to (potentially) have pages of their own.

 * [[simple type theory]]
 * [[simply typed lambda calculus]]